 If you are incapable to attract your bird back home with his cage or treats, you may attempt “calling” your pet by merely remaining in the vicinity that he is in and repeating recognizable sounds, phrases, and words.
 In some cases, it may attract your parrot to fly down to you.

-If you can manage, get some family members and friends to assist you to retrieve your parrot — they may have better ideas that will help you out.
+If you can manage and get some family members and friends to assist you to retrieve your parrot — they may have better ideas that will help you out.

-Think about offering a prize for your bird’s safe return.
-This can give the public an additional incentive for locating your feathered buddy.
+Think about offering a prize for your Bird’s safe return.
+This can give the public an additional incentive to locate your feathered buddy.

 An ounce of prevention is worth a pound of cure, particularly when it comes to fly-away birds.
-To make sure that your bird doesn’t get misplaced, make sure you keep his wings properly trimmed and your windows and doors are secured when he is not in his cage.
+To make sure your bird doesn’t get misplaced, make sure you keep its wings properly trimmed and your windows and doors are secured when it is not in its cage.

 Keep an eye on his flight feathers often to ensure that they don’t need to be re-clipped, and you’ll never need to be troubled about losing your parrot to fly away.